-German regulation of CBRNe represents the strong role of the federal states and the situation may also differ lower organisational level (e.g. district level) [4].
-Civil protection (BBK) creates templates for operations which are implemented by response agencies.
-These documents named DV (Dienstvorschrift) has the code numbers which remains same among agencies e.g. DV 100 for command and control (Führung und Leitung im Einsatz) and DV 500 for Hazmat and CBRNe (Einheiten im ABC - Einsatz) and the code of the agency stays in front - FRS (FW), Technische Hilfswerk (THW) etc. There are principles for interoperability of the specialised units (ATF) beyond the area limits of their normal operation are specified [6].
+German regulations of CBRNe incidents demonstrate the strong role of the federal states and how the situation may differ on lower organisational levels (e.g. district level) [4].
+The civil protection (BBK) creates templates for operations which are implemented by response agencies.
+These documents named DV (Dienstvorschrift) have code numbers which remain the same among agencies, e.g., DV 100 for command and control (Führung und Leitung im Einsatz) and DV 500 for Hazmat and CBRNe (Einheiten im ABC - Einsatz), and the code of the agency stays in front - FRS (FW), Technische Hilfswerk (THW), etc. There are principles for interoperability of the specialised units (ATF) beyond the area limits of their normal operations [6].
 Although these documents contain the scheme of command structure, there are no exact specification of roles of involved response agencies.
-This could be explained by the high level of heterogeneity for the responsible organisation for this particular task and it could be said that these documents are more task oriented than organisation oriented.
+This particular task and it could be said that these documents are more task oriented than organisation oriented.
 This approach could work very well for a localised incident when all response agencies are familiar with their roles.

 Given the high deployment of volunteers, Germany focuses, above all, on the provision of special equipment, such as the CBRN-Reconnaissance Vehicle, the measuring line component, the Decontamination Lorry "Personnel" and the ATF.
 Support from federal organisations including federal police, BBK, THW is possible on each level of intervention.
-Synchronisation with the support from different geographic area need to be very well planned during operation.
-Based on the fact that there is no standardised dedication of roles of FRS or Police in command of CBRNe incidents among federal states and information about interoperability of the services are ambiguous it is difficult to make any description for Germany procedures as a whole.
-Nevertheless, developed strategies in some areas (e.g. psychosocial support) are discussed later on (see chapter 5.4.4).
+Synchronisation with support from different geographic area needs to be very well planned during operations.
+Based on the fact that there is no standardised dedication of roles of FRS or police in command of CBRNe incidents among federal states and information about interoperability of the services are ambiguous it is difficult to make any description for German procedures as a whole.
+Nevertheless, developed strategies in some areas (e.g., psychosocial support) are discussed later on (see chapter 5.4.4).